-Figures 2 and 3 show typical read and write timing diagrams.
-Figure 2 shows the reading and writing after conversion in Interface Modes 2 and 3.
-To attain the maximum sample rate of 100 kHz (AD7853L) or 200 kHz (AD7853) in Interface Modes 2 and 3, reading and writing must be performed during conversion.
-Figure 3 shows the timing diagram for Interface Modes 4 and 5 with sample rate of 100 kHz (AD7853L) or 200 kHz (AD7853).
-At least 400 ns acquisition time must be allowed (the time from the falling edge of BUSY to the next rising edge of $\overline{\text{CONVST}}$) before the next conversion begins to ensure that the part is settled to the 12-bit level.
-If the user does not want to provide the $\overline{\text{CONVST}}$ signal, the conversion can be initiated in software by writing to the control register.
+Figures 2 and 3 show typical read and write timing diagrams for serial Interface Mode 2.
+The reading and writing occurs after conversion in Figure 2, and during conversion in Figure 3.
+To attain the maximum sample rate of 100 kHz (AD7858L) or 200 kHz (AD7858), reading and writing must be performed during conversion as in Figure 3.
+At least 400 ns acquisition time must be allowed (the time from the falling edge of BUSY to the next rising edge of CONVST) before the next conversion begins to ensure that the part is settled to the 12-bit level.
+If the user does not want to provide the CONVST signal, the conversion can be initiated in software by writing to the control register.